How can we help our parents avoid the worst effects of air pollution?

 We’ve known for a long time that pollution has a detrimental effect on health over the long term.
 And now it’s been identified as a risk factor for dementia.

-But now new research looking at hospital admissions in major cities has shown that high levels of pollution can bring on serious illness at speed, triggering heart attacks, strokes and asthma attacks.
+Research looking at hospital admissions in major cities has shown that high levels of pollution can bring on serious illness at speed, triggering heart attacks, strokes and asthma attacks.
 This is worrying news for those of us with older and vulnerable relatives and friends.
 And a recent study suggests that small increases in air pollution are linked to an increased risk of age-related macular degeneration, leading to irreversible sight loss.

 As individuals we can’t fix air pollution quickly.
 And despite the growing demand for action for governments to prevent further climate change, air pollution is not going to go away soon.
 So what can we do to help our parents avoid the worst effects?